matteomalucchi/HiggsToFourLeptons-8tev/README.md

 # Analysis of Higgs boson decays to four leptons at 8 TeV

 ## Introduction
-This repository contains an analysis of the decay $H \rightarrow Z Z \rightarrow 4l$ using reduced NanoAOD files from [CMS Open Data](http://opendata.cern.ch/record/12360) using data from Run 1 at 8 TeV for a total of 11.6 fb $^{-1}$.
+This repository contains an analysis of the decay $H \rightarrow Z Z \rightarrow 4l$ using reduced NanoAOD files created by [CMS Open Data](http://opendata.cern.ch/record/12360) with data from Run 1 at 8 TeV for a total of 11.6 fb $^{-1}$.
 The analysis follows loosely
 [the official CMS analysis published in 2012](https://www.sciencedirect.com/science/article/pii/S0370269312008581).
 First, the dataset is "skimmed", i.e. all events which are not of interest for the reconstruction of Higgs bosons are removed, and the various observables necessary for the analysis are computed.
-The remaining variables are then plotted and the invariant mass of the four leptons is fitted in order to measure the Higgs mass.
 Subsequently, a Deep Neural Network is trained using as input the simulated signal and background Monte Carlo samples and as discriminant variables the invariant masses of the two reconstructed Z bosons and the five angles formed by the leptons in the final state as described in detail in the article